 Poldrate Arts & Crafts Centre

-- The new dates for Life Drawing Workshops are now announced.
+- Places still available for Life Drawing Workshops.
 These are tutored by Marcin Krupa and take place on a Monday evening from 7 – 9 pm on level three Granary building.
-The dates for term 3 are 16th April, 28th May and 18th June.
+The dates for term 3 are 28th May and 18th June.
 For further details please click HERE

 - Community Newsletter Term3-2018 now issued